VasilyVP/kv-structures/packages/redis/README.md

 ## Future Plans

-More standard methods and data structures like `Set` will be added in future versions.
+More data structures like `Set` will be added in future versions.
 The goal is to provide a comprehensive set of Redis-based data structures with a unified JavaScript structures API.

 ## License